 Why Vegan Recipes Here?

 As I mentioned here before, our son had to follow an egg-free and dairy-free diet for a temporary period of time, which challenged me to try vegan recipes.
 This was the second vegan bread I tried and I was so happy with the result.
-The first one was Vegan Banana Bread.
+The first one was an easy banana bread with vegan ingredients.
 He almost devoured it.

 What I’ve learnt from my searches is that being vegan means broadening your diet rather than limiting it.
 So I love to discover and create vegan recipes from time to time and share the results with you here.